sha620/java-quotes-app/README.md

 # Java Motivational Quotes App

 This project is a simple Java-based HTTP server that serves random motivational quotes via a REST API.
-The quotes are externalized to a `quotes.txt` file for easy customization.
+The quotes are externalized to a `quotes.txt` file for easy customization.jj

 ## Features
 - Serves random motivational quotes in JSON format.